 Since the start of the first UK lockdown in March 2020, the number of people searching things online associated with staff wellbeing support has skyrocketed.
-This reflects the increasing focus by organisations on finding ways to improve staff health.
+These mental health in the workplace statistics reflect the increasing focus by organisations on finding ways to improve staff health.

 We’ve investigated how search volumes for a number of wellbeing-related searches have changed in the UK to see how search trends differ pre- and post-pandemic.
 The findings are positive as they prove these important issues are being considered by employers.

 As the data shows, the search terms “introducing wellbeing at work” and “employee wellbeing platform” saw increases of 900% and 800% respectively in 2020 compared to 2019.

 This data clearly shows that employers across the country have recognised the need to take action to help staff morale.
 This is perhaps best seen in the 85% increase in searches for “workplace wellbeing initiatives”, which leapt from being Googled 140 times per month in 2019 to 260 last year.

 Across the whole of 2020, that equates to an additional 1,440 employers researching workforce wellbeing initiatives which can only be a good thing.

 The phrase “wellbeing platform” (see graph below) saw an even more dramatic change, with a massive search volume increase of 1,300% since the pandemic started.

 These increases carry significance beyond the numbers, too.
 It shows that businesses are actively searching for help supporting their employees’ wellbeing and are willing to invest in their staff like never before.